HDB Eligibility Guide for Signature EC Launch

 - Resale flat bought from open market under the CPF Housing Grant Scheme

-If there is an existing matrimonial home which is one of the above, and that home is retained by your ex-spouse, you may apply to buy or be listed as an essential occupier in the Signature EC launch only 3 years after your date of divorce.
+If there is an existing matrimonial home which is one of the above, and that home is retained by your ex-spouse, you may apply to buy or be listed as an essential occupier in the Parc Canberra executive condominium launch only 3 years after your date of divorce.

 However, this 3-year wait out period will not apply if you are buying this new Yishun EC with your parents or a new spouse.

-If there is no matrimonial home or the matrimonial home was bought from the open market without any CPF Housing Grant, you may apply for the Signature EC launch after you obtain your ex-spouse’s consent not to own or be listed as an essential occupier in any of the above housing types within the 3-year period from the date of divorce.
+If there is no matrimonial home or the matrimonial home was bought from the open market without any CPF Housing Grant, you may apply for a unit at the Parc Canberra EC showflat after you obtain your ex-spouse’s consent not to own or be listed as an essential occupier in any of the above housing types within the 3-year period from the date of divorce.

 The requirement to seek ex-spouse’s consent during the 3-year period from the date of divorce is also waived if you meet the following conditions: